Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction.

 This section comes right after the exhibition area and is one of the interesting sections of the Catacombs.
 It contains the bones of over 6 million Parisians, arranged in various patterns, the most popular being–the Barrel of Passion.
 A welcome sign at the entrance prepares you for the ossuary–Arrête!
 C’est ici l’empire de la Mort which translates to “Stop!
 This is the Empire of the Dead”.

 A guided tour provides access to restricted areas, interactive Q&A opportunities, and shares stories and historical details not included in audio guides, making it a richer experience.
+Although, audio guides do allow you the flexibility to explore at your desired pace.

 Yes, guided tours are limited to 19 people, offering a more personalized and intimate experience.